 In order to maintain healthy eating on a budget, you’re going to have to cook your own meals.
 The best way to eat really well is to make it yourself.
 Meal order services and restaurants are going to blow your cost consciousness out the window.
 My best advice is to buy an Instant Pot, a food processor/blender combo (I love my Ninja), and invest in a decent set of cookware and utensils to go with them.
 Cooking may take some time, but if I do it in bulk, I have food for the week.

-While I love diversity in my food, I also learned to streamline my menu, cooking things I like to eat frequently.
+While I love the diversity in my food, I also learned to streamline my menu, cooking things I like to eat frequently.
 By doing this, I’m buying fewer ingredients and have less food waste; this means spending less.
-Using my simple kitchen setup, I makeblack beans, faux pancakes that don’t taste like crap, sweet mashed potatoes, veggie burgers, my own hummus, pesto, and applesauce.
+Using my simple kitchen setup, I makeblack beans, faux pancakes (that don’t taste like crap), sweet mashed potatoes, veggie burgers, and my own hummus, pesto, and applesauce.
 These things can be paired with most meats or salads I decide to create.
 Speaking of salad, I also recommend buying high-quality olive oils and vinegar and to have mustard, honey and herbs on hand.
 You’ll never buy salad dressing again once you know how to make them yourself.
 They are simple and take under five minutes to make.

 Give Yourself Time To Change Your Eating Habits

-In years it took me to learn how to eat better (and cook), I came to realize that eating well can be synonymous with spending more money; organics, supplements, juices, cleanses and premium meat were costing me a fortune.
+In the years it took me to learn how to eat better (and cook), I came to realize that eating well can be synonymous with spending more money; organics, supplements, juices, cleanses and premium meat were costing me a fortune.
 While I was willing and able to pay a premium for my food as I wasn’t paying for it with poor health, there came a point where I started to try and figure out ways to make eating well efficient and cost-effective because I wanted to put money elsewhere.
 Hopefully, my practices will help you navigate your way to better food budgets and finding a way to shop, eat and cook that works for you.

 Remember, cheaper isn’t always better.
 You’ve got to balance your life and needs with achieving health goals.
 By following the steps outlined above, I’ve streamlined my food budget from $800-$1000 per month down to about $400-500.